patrickbwarren/transam-triton/README.md

-The transmitter `trimcc` implements a rudimentary minilanguage (detailed below) and can be used to compile `.tri` source codes (below) to `TAPE` binaries which can be loaded by Robin Stuart's emulator.
+The transmitter `trimcc` implements a rudimentary minilanguage (detailed below) and can be used to compile `.tri` source codes (below) to `TAPE` binaries which can be loaded into the emulator described below.

 For `trimcc`, as well as the `-o <file>` option to write the compiled binary output to a specified file, the `-v` option lists the compiled